megatilus/atelier-validator/README.md

 ---

-## Philosophy
+## Why Atelier Validator

-**Type Safety First** — Rely on Kotlin’s type system to catch misconfigurations at compile time, not at runtime.
+- **Type Safety First** — Rely on Kotlin’s type system to catch misconfigurations at compile time, not at runtime.
-**No Magic** — No reflection, no code generation, no hidden behavior.
+- **No Magic** — No reflection, no code generation, no hidden behavior.
 Just explicit, honest Kotlin.
-**Composable** — Build complex validation logic by composing small, readable validators.
+- **Composable** — Build complex validation logic by composing small, readable validators.
-**Performance-Oriented** — Designed for speed and minimal allocations.
+- **Performance-Oriented** — Designed for speed and minimal allocations.
-**Developer-Centric** — A fluent, expressive API that reads like documentation.
+- **Developer-Centric** — A fluent, expressive API that reads like documentation.

 ---